 - Warehouse lighting such as Sodium Vapor or Metal Halide also work very well.

 - Overhead light is generally better than light from the side of the room.

-- Avoid Incandescent, halogen, and daylight as even small indirect amounts will affect performance.
+- Do not use Incandescent or halogen lights.
+Avoid sunlight and all other sources of infrared light as even small amounts will affect performance.